Skip to main content

 • are current PrEP users

-Vaccine supplies are good, so please contact your local sexual health service to get vaccinated if you are eligible without delay.
+Please contact your local sexual health service to get vaccinated if you are eligible.

 You can check the website of our local sexual health service, 56 Dean Street for more information on the vaccine.